Can a Juvenile Be Charged as an Adult in Okaloosa County?

 - Weapons Offenses

-If your child was arrested in Okaloosa County for a juvenile offense, contact Flaherty Defense Firm today at (850) 243-6097.
-Now more than ever you need a strong team of advocates fighting for your family.
+If your child was arrested in Fort Walton Beach or anywhere in Okaloosa County for a juvenile offense, call me today at (850) 243-6097.
+I will do everything possible to protect your child.